 Glen Luchford helped launch Alessandro Michele ’s reimagining of Gucci when he shot the designer’s first campaign.
 His cinematic images took the brand away from the glossy, sexualised campaigns of Michele’s predecessor Frida Giannini and the Tom Ford era.

 Luchford has developed a reputation for his dark, evocative portraiture of Björk, Tilda Swinton and Dennis Hopper.
 Over his career, the photographer has also shot numerous advertising campaigns for brands including Rag & Bone and Chloe.
 For a two years in the late '90s, Luchford worked exclusively with Prada, during which he collaborated with David James on a highly acclaimed campaign featuring a model floating in a lagoon.
 Today major magazines, including Vogue Paris, Love, Dazed & Confused and i-D, regularly commission his fashion editorials.

 In 2009, Luchford joined Art Partner agency and released his first book entitled British Influence.
-The publication featured some of his best-known images from the 90s; from Hitchcock inspired nudists, to portraits shots of Kate Moss on the streets of New York.
-His work has been exhibited across the world, by London’s Victoria and Albert Museum and MoMA PS1, in Queen’s, New York.
-Last year he opened a hotel in Venice Beach.
+The publication featured some of his best-known images from the 90s; from Hitchcock inspired nudists, to portrait shots of Kate Moss on the streets of New York.
+His work has been exhibited across the world, by London’s Victoria and Albert Museum and MoMA PS1 in Queen’s, New York.
+Last year, he opened a hotel in Venice Beach.